adaptivenetworklab/cd-live/README.md

 # Live CD

-Make your page live just with Git Add > Git Commit > Git Push then try to access `hello.from.adaptivenetworklab.org`
+Make your page live just with change inside HTML/ directory than Git Add > Git Commit > Git Push and try access `hello.from.adaptivenetworklab.org`

 ## Powered by
 - Openstack